 LABVA's native biomaterial palette

-Laboratorio de Biomateriales de Valdivia (LABVA) recognise the potential of our territory associating ethnobotanical ancestral knowledge to bio-fabrication processes.
+Laboratorio de Biomateriales de Valdivia (LABVA) recognises the potential of our territory associating ethnobotanical ancestral knowledge to bio-fabrication processes.

 The aristotelia chilensis (Maqui) tree is native to Chile and it is also extremely abundant as it is a pioneer species, this means that it's the first to colonise degraded soils, setting the perfect conditions for other native plants to grow.
 It is also a food source for birds that depend on this tree to survive their migratory routes.
 The Maqui also plays a key role in the Mapuche tradition and cosmovision; it is used as food, medicine and natural dyes.
 Creating a material 100% derived from this tree microbiota is both a discovery and also valorisation of all the scales involved in its creation.

 LABVA ensures that it grows, feeding this culture and creating the perfect environment for it to thrive.
-This results in a biomaterial that is deeply rooted to its territory; a biomaterial that is conceived, makes sense and can only be grown in the south of Chile.
+This results in a biomaterial that is deeply rooted in its territory; a biomaterial that is conceived, makes sense and can only be grown in the south of Chile.

-They seek to create heterogeneous, diverse and local biomaterial palette to promote sovereignty and territorial autonomy.
+They seek to create a heterogeneous, diverse and local biomaterial palette to promote sovereignty and territorial autonomy.
 Promoting values through the creation of emotionally binding materials in order to change our throwaway culture.
 A new material culture.

 Wild fermentation of leaves and fruits of aristotelia chilensis tree.
 The process can take up to 3 months to create the first culture.

 Claudia Manquepillan and Jaime Rodriguez for sharing their ancestral knowledge.